by Ed Britton

 Think the observer drew the short straw in a coaching triad?

 Think again.
 The observer role is the difference between a coaching session and a coaching triad.
-Observers can spend between 30 minutes and 5 hours with a session recording plugged into their ears, and with the IAC Coaching Masteries Ebook in front of them.
+Observers can spend between 30 minutes and 5 hours with a session recording plugged into their ears, and with The Coaching Masteries® Ebook in front of them.
 They focus on how a good session can be transformed into a masterful session.
 Your time as an observer may be some of the richest learning that you experience on your path to mastery.

-The observer provides suggestions for how a coaching session might be improved based on the IAC's 9 Coaching Masteries ®.
+The observer provides suggestions for how a coaching session might be improved based on The Coaching Masteries®.
 This may be done simply by listening to the coach and coachee (client) in a live session and commenting afterward, or, perhaps more profitably, by repeated listening to the session recording and providing written suggestions for improvement.

 Here is a suggested process: